Skip to content

 2. Setup

 A starter for Bun is available.
-Start your project with "create-hono" command.
+Start your project with "bun create" command.
+Select bun template for this example.

 Move into my-app and install the dependencies.